Now is the right time to quit. Every cigarette causes you real harm and quitting smoking is healthier for you and your

 There are lots of ways to quit, from using nicotine replacement therapies or e-cigarettes, to free quit tools and expert support from local NHS stop smoking services.
 You can put together a package that fits into your lifestyle.
 What are you waiting for?
 You can quit today!

 Want to quit but aren't sure where to start?
 Join the thousands quitting with Stoptober.
-There's loads of FREE support on offer – from support emails, to SMS and a smartphone app.
+There's loads of FREE support on offer – from support emails to Facebook Messenger and a smartphone app.
 By choosing the support that's right for you, you'll be boosting your chances of quitting.